About me

 Are you available for relocation?

-I am based in Valencia, Spain, and most of my previous jobs have been remote.
-However, I would be happy to relocate depending on the nature of the project.
+I am based in Valencia, Spain, where I currently work, but I am open to relocating depending on the nature and opportunities of the project.